chiptrontech/WiredQTv1.0/ReadMe.md

 ![wiredqtcompileride](ide.png " ")

-2. Compressed and download the whole WiredQt folder.
+2. Compress and download the whole WiredQt folder.
 3. Extract only the WiredQt folder to your root directory, like so

         C:\WiredQt